-As your child gets older, it is likely that he or she will try to convince you that the booster is no longer needed.
+As your child gets older, he or she will likely try to convince you that the booster is no longer needed.
 Again, if you want to make sure your children are protected, make sure they use the booster until they are at least four feet, nine inches tall – this is the minimum height at which most car seatbelts will fit properly.
 Protecting your child is much more important than hearing them complain that they are big enough not to need one.

 Proper Use and Installation

 Another important part of using a car seat is making sure that it is installed properly.
 You should always make sure you follow all instructions when installing your car seats.
-It is also a good idea to visit your local fire or police department, or even your local hospital in some areas – these places will look at your car seat to make sure it is installed properly, and make sure you are buckling baby in correctly, and it is free of charge.
+It is also a good idea to visit your local fire or police department, or even your local hospital in some areas – these places will look at your car seat to make sure it is installed properly, and make sure you are buckling baby incorrectly, and it is free of charge.

 What to Look for in a Car Seat

-It is always best to purchase a new car seat, rather than borrowing or using a second hand option.
+It is always best to purchase a new car seat, rather than borrowing or using a second-hand option.
 Car seats are often recalled due to safety issues, and if a car seat has been in an accident already, it will not provide the same protection as it did before the impact.
 You should also make sure that the one you choose includes a manual so you can make sure you know exactly how to use it in your vehicle – not all car seats are the same!

 Do Your Research

 You will also want to take the time to read some of the reviews on individual car seats before you buy.
-This will allow you to decide whether the one you are interested in will be the best fit for you.
-Some car seats don’t work well in small or compact cars, while others may be difficult to install, use, and adjust.
-By taking the time to read reviews you will be able to avoid those that other parents have had problems using.
+This idea will allow you to decide whether the one you are interested in will be the best fit for you.
+Some car seats don't work well in small or compact cars, while others may be difficult to install, use, and adjust.
+By taking the time to read reviews, you will be able to avoid those that other parents have had problems using.

 Understanding the Stages of Car Seats